Analytical Services for LEED and WELL IAQ Credit & Building IAQ Complaints

-Field investigations, properly designed and executed, provide a means of assessing potential risks associated with exposures to VOCs and SVOCs within an indoor environment.
-Since 1989, Berkeley Analytical (BkA) has provided industrial hygienists, engineering companies, environmental health and safety departments of schools, hospitals, and other organizations with high quality indoor air quality testing services tailored to the customers’ objectives.
-BkA’s analytical support services for building investigations include:
+Since 1989, BkA has provided industrial hygienists, building engineers and environmental health and safety departments with IAQ testing services tailored to the customers’ objectives.
+BkA’s support services for IAQ investigations include:

 As a society, we spend on average about 90% of our time in buildings.
-Not surprisingly, complaints about poor indoor air quality (IAQ), such as the presence of annoying odors, are common.
-Besides being unpleasant, such odors can adversely affect worker and student productivity.
-In many cases, odors are due to a VOC source that is discoverable through collection and analysis of air samples.
+Not surprisingly, complaints about poor IAQ, such as the presence of annoying odors, are common.
+Besides being unpleasant, odors can adversely affect worker and student productivity.
+In many cases, building odors are due to a VOC source that is discoverable by air sampling and analysis.

 BkA's analytical reports for odor investigations identify and quantify all of the VOC constituents of air samples down to trace levels.
 This attention to detail is essential as some chemicals produce objectionable odors at very low concentrations.

 BkA also has extensive experience helping building product and furniture manufacturers address odor complaints received from their customers.
 Product complaints are serious concerns as they have the potential to directly impact sales.
 BkA uses its extensive chamber testing facilities plus detailed chemical analysis to isolate and to identify the sources of these odors.